rezawikan/noted/GIT/README.md

 - `git switch yourbranchname` : allows you to switch in other branch.
 - `git switch -c test` : allows you to create a new branch named `test` and move to your new branch from you current working directory.

+#### Gitignore
+- `*.log` : allows you to ignore files which have .log formatted.
+- `!test.log` : allows you to include file which has test.log formatted.
+(We cused this because of `*.log` formatted).
+- `web/*` : allows you to ignore files in web folder.

+#### Special Cases
+##### Committing "detached HEAD" Changes.
+- start from master branch
+- `git checkout 53bad1ff5d527207613a8b05b24965c8b53c899a` (go to detached head).
+- make a changes then staged the changes and commit it with message.
+- back to master branch.
+- You can't find any changes on that prev branch.
+- You can create a new branch, `git branch detached-head 037e3f3`.
+037e3f3 is ID, you can find it when go back to master branch.
+Do this from master branch.
+- The last, merge detached-head branch to master.
+- Do not forget to delete branch.

+noted : you can do another alternative.
+After commit, you can directly create a branch then go back to master branch and merge it.fol